-****Content on this page was done for The Central Michigan Pulse (commonly referred to as The Pulse) an independent community newspaper in Mount Pleasant, Michigan.
-The Pulse has been dissolved since March 2016.
+****Content on this page is work done for The Central Michigan Pulse (commonly referred to as The Pulse) an independent community newspaper in Mount Pleasant, Michigan.
+The Pulse dissolved in March 2016.

 Mount Pleasant songstress performs at Rubble’s

 Vocalist Sara Faye Jamison serenaded a small crowd at Rubble’s Bar Monday night in her latest performance.

 The concert was part of the Monday night music series hosted at Rubble’s which has musical performances each Monday free of charge.